hashicorp/terraform-website/content/source/docs/enterprise/system-overview/architecture.html.md

 ## Storage Layer

-All application data is stored in PostgreSQL and object storage.
-If you have selected Mounted Disk mode, local services will be started for you, otherwise, the appropriate services will be configured to access a external PostgreSQL, S3-compatible blob storage, and, in active-active, Redis.
+All application data is stored in a PostgreSQL database and an S3-compatible object storage service.
+If you have selected Mounted Disk mode, local services will be started for you; otherwise, the application must be configured to access an external database and object storage service.

 ~> **Note:** The configuration information provided and/or generated during installation (e.g. database credentials, hostname, etc.) is stored outside of the application.